Categories

 Qoozies, Chesterfield town centre

 Qoozies have a full pancake menu as part of their all day menu.
-The regular menu includes lots of fruity options, along with options with Lotus spread, Nutella or peanut butter, all priced at £4.95.
+The regular menu includes lots of fruity options, along with options with Lotus spread, Nutella or peanut butter etc – and usually some epic seasonal specials.

 Host, Clay Cross